AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 out commands, compared to using the mouse to navigate a GUI application.

 ## Glossary
-* **Mainstream OS** - Windows, Linux, Unix, MacOS
+* **Mainstream OS** - Windows, Linux, Unix, macOS

-## Instructions for manual testing
+## Instructions for Manual Testing
 ### Launch
 1. Download the `.jar` file and copy into an empty folder.
-2. Open Command Prompt on Windows / Terminal on MacOS.
+2. Open Command Prompt on Windows / Terminal on macOS.
 3. Change the current working directory to the folder containing the `.jar` file.
 4. run `java -jar <file name>.jar` on Command Prompt / Terminal.